 Mr. Kerr has also been recognized as a music theory teacher.
-In 2005, the College Board identified the SOA Music Theory class as the strongest in the world because it has the highest success rate among schools of similar size from around the globe.
+In 2005, the College Board identified the SOA Music Theory class as the strongest in the world, with the highest success rate among schools of similar size from around the globe.
 It has continued to be one of the best music theory programs in the country.

 Susan P. DuPuis has enjoyed playing trumpet with the Charleston Community Band since 1989 and has served as Assistant Director since 2007.
 A Graduate of Furman University, she studied trumpet with Richard Steffen and earned a Bachelors Degree in Music Education.
 Mrs. DuPuis is currently the Assistant Director of Bands at Cario Middle School and has previously served as director of bands at St. Andrew's High School and at C. E. Williams Middle School in Charleston.
 Susan is married to W. Scot DuPuis.
 They have two sons, Drew and Peter.